F-16s Relocate to Osan as Super Squadron test Prepares to enter Phase II

 |0

-This work, F-16s Relocate to Osan as Super Squadron test Prepares to enter Phase II [Image 3 of 3], by SrA Tallon Bratton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-16s Relocate to Osan as Super Squadron test Prepares to enter Phase II, by SrA Tallon Bratton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-F-16s Relocate to Osan as Super Squadron test Prepares to enter Phase II